AkshayJaitly/Boston-AirBnb-Analysis/README.md

 - The most common price listings are in the 50-200 USD range with the highest price being 4000 dollars
 - Property types like bread and breakfast are the cheapest and room types which are shared are generally cheapest
 - Entire homes/ apartments are the most costly in each neighbourhood while South boston Waterfront is the most expensive neighburhood at 306 dollars.
-- Top 5 amenities are WirelessInternet, Heating, kitchen, Essentials, Smoke detector
+- Top 5 amenities are Wireless Internet, Heating, kitchen, Essentials, Smoke detector

 ## Deployment:
 Using Google Collab, but can also be run using jupypter notebook command.